octopus-layer/.github/profile/README.md

 Verifier nodes are implemented as nodeJS servers that can access o1js and Near at the same time.
 The details of these verification nodes are as following:

 - They are responsible for verifying o1js proofs and signing proofs public output with their Near private key.
-As snark proof verification has constant time complexity, this process is very light, thus making these nodes light as well: Octopus verifier nodes can be installed in machines with **1 core and 2 GB ram**.
+As snark proof verification has constant time complexity, this process is very light, thus making these nodes light as well: Octopus verifier nodes can be installed in machines with **1 core and 2 GB RAM**.

 - The motivation of nodes is to sign a new coming proof as fast as possible and settle it in Near once 66% of all possible signatures are gathered (66% as a common prevention against possible majority attack vectors).

-- Instead of every node signing and settling on Near one by one, it is enough **only 1 node** to send a settlement TX on Near with 66% of signatures.
+- Instead of every node signing and settling on Near one by one, it is enough **only one node** to send a settlement TX on Near with 66% of signatures.
 This decreases computation costs on Near significantly and optimize the usage of the consensus.

 - Nevertheless, nodes do not compete to settle the proof, as all nodes that provided a signature during the settlement are **rewarded equally** once the settlement is complete.
 This makes the need of a consensus layer inside Octopus dissapear.